klebster2/vimrc/README.md

 #### Nvim Spell:

-Use  `<z+w>` to add a word to the dictionary.
+`<z+w>` to add a word to the dictionary.

-Use `<leader>ss` to set spell (misspelt words will appear)
+`<leader>ss` to set spell (misspelled words will appear underlined)

 #### LSP Doc Scrolling

-When in insert mode with completions appearing (from {LSP, Snippets Engine, etc.} + cmp) and the window to the right (showing the highlighted completion item) is available, you can also scroll the docs using `<CTRL+f>` for forwards and `<CTRL+d>` for backward
+When in insert mode with completions appearing (from {LSP, Snippets Engine, etc.} + cmp)

+and the window to the right (showing the highlighted completion item) is available, you can also scroll the docs using

+`<CTRL+f>` for forwards and `<CTRL+d>` for backward

-E.g. These commands will work on this window if there is a scrollbar to the right-hand side.
+These commands will work on this window if there is a scrollbar to the right-hand side.

 ```
 cmp.ItemField